 May: The Albanian Uprising starts.

-June: A group of officers issue an ultimatum against the Committee of Union and Progress demanding the withdrawal of army from the politics and dissolution
+June: A group of officers issue an ultimatum against the Committee of Union and Progress demanding the withdrawal of army from the politics and dissolution of the parliament.

 9 July: Mahmut Şevket Paşa resigns.